-77. Where assessment methods for a module have changed since the deferral; where components of assessment build upon each other in some way; or where the module is no longer offered, students repeating the module (or replacement module) will be expected to complete all components of assessment regardless of previous results.
-In such cases, students will be eligible for the full range of marks, unless they have previously failed the module after a reassessment opportunity and are subject to capping of the component and/or module mark at the pass mark (in accordance with paragraph 67 above).
+85. Where the assessment methods for the module have changed since the student took the module, or where components of assessment build upon each other in some way, Assessment Boards may require students to complete all components of assessment, regardless of previous results.
+In such cases, students will be eligible for the full range of marks, unless they have previously failed the module after a reassessment opportunity and are subject to capping of the component and/or module mark at the pass mark (in accordance with paragraph 69 above).
+86. Where students undertake a replacement module (for example through choice; because a module is no longer offered; or because their timetable does not allow them to take the original module), they will be required to complete all components of assessment.
+In such cases, students will be eligible for the full range of marks, unless the replacement is for a module previously failed after a reassessment opportunity which would be subject to capping of the component and/or module mark at the pass mark (in accordance with paragraph 69 above).